accre/Python/theano/README.md

 # How to run GPU jobs using using SLURM
-First, make your .bashrc and .theanorc look like the example ones included in this folder.
-Note that the lines for anaconda are unnecessary if you are using virtualenv.
+First, make your .theanorc look like the example ones included in this folder.

-Create a virtual environment. virtualenv and Anaconda both work, but we use virtualenv here.
+	cp example_theanorc.txt ~/.theanorc

+Now, you have two choices: 1) use the installed python packages, or 2) use a virtual environment (virtualenv or anaconda).
+Using a virtual environment is, in my opinion, easier if you have packages that you need to install.
+If you're using a virtualenv, first create one:

 	virtualenv venv